saikumarmk/website/urara/guide-to-tech-3/+page.md

 To me, these assessments are similar to pymetrics assessments, which consist of vague tasks that seem to be easier the more you possess skills that are required for a variety of video games.
 [Trading Interview](https://www.tradinginterview.com/courses/company-preparations-course/lessons/optiver/topic/first-round-zap-n-test/) lists some strategies for the balloon popping game, where you should discern around when the balloon pops, and plan accordingly.
 Grill Master being compared to [Overcooked](https://store.steampowered.com/app/448510/Overcooked/) should tell you that playing some reaction-based video games would be a good idea.
 As an aside, these games are reminiscent of flash games, and would not be hard to recreate.
 A potential side-project could entail recreating these mini-games to practice on.

 This section will also be updated as I'm informed of any other strange assessment items, though it's also worth noting anyone applying for a trader role (IMC and Optiver specifically) will likely experience these games at some point.
 I also consider some of the games you get here to be psychometric testing as well, just in a more unusual form.
+The [Human Benchmark](https://humanbenchmark.com/) covers some games that may be similar to what you may find in a pymetrics assessment.

+### Companies that use this assessment

+It would honestly be easier to list the companies that don't start with psychometric tests...
+The below list is definitely not exhaustive (like all the other lists).

+- The Big 4 banks (+Macquarie) and accounting firms are known for starting with psychometric tests
+    - ANZ has a game-based assessment consisting of 16 games
+- Amazon and Xero also incorporate some personality tests in their initial assessments
+- Telstra and Optus use psychometric tests
+- Various government roles also use psychometric tests
+- Optiver is known to utilise Zap-N as part of their software engineer OA

 ## One-way Video Interviews (Vieple, HireVue)